 I’m an anxious person myself and it took me 3 rounds to fully declutter my home but at least I didn’t lose my mind in the process.

-PART 2: How To Get Organized Like a Boss (Your Master List of 99 Life Organization Tips)
+How To Get Organized Like a Boss: The Master List of Best Life Organization Tips

 Instead, write every piece of information that comes to your mind and then organize it into lists, plans, and checklists.